FantasyPros Accuracy Award

 We're in Upside Mode now, baby.
 That's when your Draft War Room accentuates the impact of player ceiling projections and ceiling likelihood to focus even more on upside.

 We've gotten here with a QB, four RBs, and three WRs.
-And now the Draft War Room loves the receiver value.
+So a TE makes sense.

 Other Options